nit-ap/atulyam/README.md

 **Note:** Maximum number of team per college is 3.

 #### 7. Face Painting
 Students can form a team of 2 individuals including one artist and one model.
 The artist can showcase his/her skills by creating a unique and creative face painting design on the given theme within the allotted time of 1 hour.
 Designs must be painted on the face.
 Hair styling/decoration will not be taken into consideration for judging.
-Additional painted area on the neck are allowed and can be considered, but is not mandatory.
+Additional painted area on the neck are allowed and can be considered, but is not mandatory.Participants should use thier own materials for the competition.
-Own materials...

 **Note:** Maximum number of team per college is 2.